zimmerman-dev/zettel-note/Zettelkasten/Unsigned Integers.md

 Favor signed numbers over unsigned numbers for holding quantities (even quantities that should be non-negative) and mathematical operations.
 Avoid mixing signed and unsigned numbers.
 ___
 ### 🔹 So When?
 Unsigned integers have their place, especially in lower level, and systems level programming.
-We will talk more about that in [[Binary Numbers - Basic]].
+We will talk more about that in [[Binary Numbers - Overview]].
 Also, unsigned integers are sometimes relatively unavoidable, mainly when it comes to array indexing.
 We'll talk more about that in [[Arrays]].
 Lastly, in embedded systems or memory-constrained environments, unsigned integers are often necessary due to hardware constraints or to avoid wasted space.
 ___
 ### 📌 Key Definitions
 - **Unsigned Integer**